alexprengere/UnixConf/README.md

 Get-NetAdapter | Where-Object {$_.InterfaceDescription -Match "Cisco AnyConnect"} | Set-NetIPInterface -InterfaceMetric 6000
 ```

+Also make sure the VPN DNS servers are in your `resolv.conf`.

 Finally, you can edit the Windows Terminal settings and add things from `WindowsTerminal.json`:

 ```